lemon-mint/super-system/replication/README.md

 When Replication Group Sharding is disabled, SuperSystem uses a single replication group for all data, in this case, Linearizable Consistency is available even if Precise Clocks are not available.

-When Linearizable Mode is enabled, SuperSystem waits for clock boundaries to ensure that all operations are ordered in the same order on all nodes.
+When Linearizable Mode is enabled, SuperSystem waits for clock boundaries to ensure that all operations are ordered correctly.

 ## High Throughput Mode